-• Lecture quizzes:
+Lecture quizzes:

 Lecture-preparedness quizzes will be given at the beginning of each lecture period.
+Some guizzes will consist of several short questions to be answered on a notecard or filler paper.
+In other cases, students will be chosen at random to answer questions.
 Quizzes will cover the webinar and reading material pertinent to the day's topic.
-The quizzes will be multiple-choice in format and consist of approximately five questions.
-No make-ups will be given for missed quizzes, to include the student arriving late to class.
+Each student will be chosen a minimum of two times during the trimester; but may also be chosen more times.
+Each student will have one free pass that they may use for any reason.
+No make-ups will be given for missed questions, to include the student arriving late to class.
 Exceptions will not be made for any reason.